 Economic importance of plants and their relationship to agriculture and society; plant structure, physiology, and heredity; factors of the environment in relation to growth, adaptation, and management of plants; utilization of plant products.

-AGR 141 Ornamental Horticulture
+AGR 141 Fundamentals of Horticulture

-2 Lec. hrs./2 Lab hrs./week
+3 cr.
+2 Lec. hrs./2 Lab hrs./week Sem: as needed